pyeventsourcing/eventsourcing/README.md

 #### Step 3: application

 The application layer brings together the model and the infrastructure.
-It has the repository and the factory method.

-It also has a persistence policy which firstly subscribes to receive events when they are published, and then uses the event store to store all the events that it receives.
+Most importantly, the application has a persistence policy.
+The persistence policy firstly subscribes to receive events when they are published, and then uses the event store to store all the events that it receives.

 ```python
 from eventsourcing.application.policies import PersistencePolicy